Weiming-Hu/DOUG/README.md

 ### Overview

+**Please make sure you have installed [Git Large File Storage](https://git-lfs.github.com/) when you clone this repository to be able to down the data files.**

 This is the repository for the Dynamically Optimized Unstructured Grid algorithm.
 The associated paper is

 Weiming Hu, Guido Cervone, Dynamically Optimized Unstructured Grid (DOUG) for Analog Ensemble of Numerical Weather Predictions Using Evolutionary Algorithms.